-PORTLAND, OR — Last year, a parent’s outrage over a government school locking her child a padded cell without her knowledge or permission caused so much outrage that a new state law was passed, prohibiting schools from purchasing or using free-standing “seclusion cells” or “isolation booths,” as they are called.
-With the new taking effect, some schools are scrambling for a way around the provisions, so they can continue to place students in solitary confinement at their discretion.
+PORTLAND, OR — Last year, a parent’s outrage over a government school locking her child in a padded cell without her knowledge or permission caused so much outrage that a new state law was passed, prohibiting schools from purchasing or using free-standing “seclusion cells” or “isolation booths,” as they are called.
+With the new law taking effect, some schools are scrambling for a way around the provisions, so they can continue to place students in solitary confinement at their discretion.

 In November 2012, KATU News broke a story about the use of an isolation booth at Mint Valley Elementary School in Longview, WA.
 Concerned parent, Ana Bate, said her son saw students being locked in the booth at school and was traumatized.

 “[He was] thinking it was scary, it was abusive, are they gonna do this to me?”
 Bate said.

 School administrators defended locking children in padded cells, saying that it had “therapeutic purposes” for some children.